cjlawson02/chrislawson.dev/projects.md

 Here are a few of my DIY projects I have worked on...

+#### Homelab

+I run a homelab from my house in SLO to serve gigabit internet to my roommates, run home automation, host personal webservers, and to experiment with Active Directory and other industry applications.
+Pictures and diagrams to come.

 #### Family NAS

 I built a custom 6TB [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) for my house that runs 24/7 to backup all the computers my family owns.
-It runs on [FreeNAS](https://freenas.org) and hardware specs can be found [here](https://pcpartpicker.com/list/G96XRk).
+It runs on [TrueNAS](https://truenas.org) and hardware specs can be found [here](https://pcpartpicker.com/list/G96XRk).

 #### Personal PC